 3. On the Create Logic App page –> click on the Basics tab and provide the below details

 - Resource Group: Select an existing resource group or click on the Create new link to create a new Resource Group you want to use here.

 - Region: Select the region or location.

 - Playbook name: Enter a unique name for your Playbook.

-After providing all the details on the Basics tab, click on the Next: Connections button.
-Keep all the value as it is in the connection tab and click on the Next: Review and create button.
+After providing all the details on the Basics tab, click the Next: Connections button.
+Keep all the values in the connection tab and click on the Next: Review and Create button.

-4. Click on the Create and continue to designer button on the next window.
+4. Click the Create and continue to Designer button in the next window.